 Sonja Kill Memorial Hospital, a non-profit hospital in the vibrant city of Kampot in Cambodia, is seeking volunteers to provide RN training in several areas.
 Volunteers would be working to increase the knowledge and skills of the NICU RNs around the care of the sick neonate, support the development of critical care nursing skills for nurses working in the emergency room, and increase the knowledge of staff RNs around the nursing care of patients with non-communicable diseases.

-Housing: The hospital has guest houses with private rooms with air conditioning and private bath for rent for $25/day.
+Housing: The hospital has guest houses with private rooms with air conditioning and a private bath for rent for $25/day.
 Meals can be arranged at the guest house for an additional fee ($1/day for breakfast, $2/day for dinner.
 Lunch is free at the hospital).
 Two bungalows on campus can accommodate families.

-Phnom Penh, Cambodia – Sihanouk Hospital
+Phnom Penh, Cambodia – Sihanouk Hospital (SHCH)

 Volunteers provide lectures and clinical instruction to Cambodian nurses at Sihanouk Hospital.
 Volunteers also lead journal club discussions.